 This system must exactly control fuel flow to accommodate precise adjustments to velocities during the craft’s launch and return from and to Earth.
-That alone requires aerospace castings that can maintain exceptionally tight tolerances on the order of a few thousandths of an inch, or less.
+That alone requires aerospace castings that can maintain exceptionally tight tolerances.

 Titanium Casting Mounts & Housings

-Fluid control is only one of a multitude of applications for our titanium aerospace castings.
-The superb fatigue strength of titanium investment castings can also be harnessed to create built-in reliability for critical structural components from the potentially damaging loads that are applied during flight.
+Fluid control is only one of a many applications for our titanium aerospace castings.
+The excellent fatigue strength of titanium investment castings can also be harnessed to create built-in reliability for critical cast components able to withstand flight loads

 Flight Data Recorders, for example, must continue to function regardless of the jolting or shuddering motion that may be encountered during certain mission profiles.
 Nearly every component within these modules is susceptible to performance loss with exposure to continuous fatigue.
 What’s more, cockpit data storage units must be designed to survive complete aircraft failures where the majority of other aircraft systems and components will be a complete loss.
 FSPT’s titanium aerospace castings are currently being utilized to provide the precise and rugged protection these sensitive electronics require.

-Additionally, with the use of FSPT FS2S alloy, that strength can be nearly 10% greater than standard aerospace alloys such as Grade 5.
-For an even greater appreciation of FSPT cast titanium’s blend of fatigue and mechanical strength, look no further than our cast engine mounting structural castings used on the Airbus A400 military aircraft.
+Additionally, with the use of FSPT FS2S alloy, that strength can be nearly 10% greater than standard aerospace alloys such as Ti64 Grade 5.

-Any component designed to be located near, or mounted to the engine must expect a staggering amount of cyclic stresses.
-Beginning immediately with engine run up, the engine mount will be subjected to a continuous gauntlet of vibration and loading caused by the natural operation of the engine.
+Any component designed to be located near, or mounted to the engine is subject to cyclic stresses due to vibration and loading caused by the natural operation of the engine.
 This fatigue loading is exacerbated by the higher loads associated with extreme aircraft maneuvers such as takeoff and landing.

 Engine structural components represent an ideal application for titanium’s unique characteristics.
-Improved ductility and fatigue strength will ensure no strength loss over time, and that strength guarantees that engine mount castings will offer unyielding support throughout their lifetime.
+Improved ductility and fatigue strength will ensure no strength loss over the life of the airframe.

 The Bottom Line